NikDeKur/ploader/README.md

   password: "password"
 ```

+### Logging

+Ploader currently uses [Logback](https://logback.qos.ch/) for logging with root logger level set to INFO.
+You can set your own logback configuration
+by adding `-Dlogback.configurationFile=/path/to/logback.xml` to the JVM options.

 ## Actions Configuration

 The `actions` section contains a list of actions that will be executed in order.